antoniszczepanik/gggit/README.md

 ### todo

 - basic checkout command support (for now let's focus on checking out a branch)
+    - add git branch support, which will only create a branch from a current one
+    - add checkout to checkout given branch

 - index (!!!), add, reset
 - `.gitignore` support
 - config file support
 - commits serializitation/deserialization is not complete, cannot specify own message :(
-- not all permission bits are not
+- not all permission bits are set
+- clean-up logging: use idiomatic go logging solution, levels etc